PyJaipur/100DaysOfCode/gauravrock/README.md

 - worked with the Inferencial statistics and understand how vast effect inferencial from probability distribution has on the real world.
 This map the basics of Machine learning and data analysis.
 ## Day - -22 : Jan 22th 2019
 - Generated the fake data using descriptive statistics and plotted that using Matplotlib and scipy.
 Also, worked with Dice-throw problem using Binomial distribution.
+## Day - -23 : Jan 23th 2019
+- Worked with MAXIMUM LIKELIHOOD ESTIMATION algorithm for finding the MUV estimator for the natural parameter of probability distribution.
+This is at the core of Inferential statistics.